Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

-We refer to a ``globally optimal partition'' as an ``optimal partition'' in this section for ease of writing.
+We refer to a ``globally optimal partition'' as an ``optimal partition'' in this section for ease of writing and we refer to $\sum_{s=1}^{\vert\mathcal{T}\vert}\sum_{i,j = 1}^{N}B_{ijs}\delta(c_{i_s},c_{j_s})$ (i.e., the first term in \eqref{EQ5.3}) as \emph{intra-layer modularity}.
 In the next two subsections, we illustrate how the set of partitions induced by a multilayer partition with $\omega > 0$ on individual layers can differ from intra-layer partitions obtained with $\omega = 0$.